UNIT 11.3 The Action Potential of the Purkinje Fiber: An In Vitro Model for Evaluation of the Proarrhythmic Potential of Cardiac and Noncardiac Drugs

 Copyright © 2006 by John Wiley & Sons, Inc.

 How to Cite

-The proarrhythmic potential of new drugs can be investigated using in vitro electrophysiological techniques measuring the cardiac action potential in isolated Purkinje fibers.
-Different types of arrhythmias may occur, as early after-depolarizations (EADs), which are favored by action potential duration lengthening and bradycardia, or delayed after-depolarizations (DADs), which are facilitated by tachycardia.
-The effects of a test compound on the occurrence of these arrhythmias, known to induce in vivo torsades de pointes (or triggered activities), can be studied following the experimental protocols described in this unit.
+The proarrhythmic potential of new chemical entities can be investigated using in vitro electrophysiological techniques measuring the cardiac action potential in isolated Purkinje fibers.
+Different types of arrhythmias may occur as early afterdepolarizations (EADs), which are favored by action potential duration lengthening and bradycardia, or as delayed afterdepolarizations (DADs), which are facilitated by tachycardia.
+The effects of a test compound on the occurrence of these arrhythmias, thought to be responsible for the development of torsades de pointes in the clinic can be studied using the experimental protocols described in this unit.

 - Purkinje fiber;